DingoDjango/snMedkitHotkey/README.md

 ### **FAQ:**

 - **Q. Does this mod support the latest Subnautica update?**
-- A. Tested on Subnautica version Jun-2025 82304 (Living Large update)
+- A. Tested on August 2026 for Subnautica vesion 83031
 - **Q. Is this mod safe to add or remove from an existing save?**
 - A. Yes
 - **Q. Does this mod have any known conflicts?**
-- A. It should not cause conflicts.
-Use a unique hotkey to avoid trouble
+- A. No. Use a unique hotkey to avoid conflicts

 [Source code can be found here.](https://github.com/DingoDjango/snMedkitHotkey)